small-tech/jsdb/README.md

 ```

-## Dispelling the magic and a couple of gotchas
+## Dispelling the magic and a pointing out a couple of gotchas

 Here are a couple of facts to dispel the magic behind what’s going on: